jtallison/ddem-sound-design/content/Sound-design/Unit3_Working_with_Studio_One/index.md

 Audio tracks are for audio files.
 You can select the track’s input, whether it is stereo or mono, and a few other settings.
 Instrument tracks are for software plugin instruments.
 These can be selected here or later from the Browse menu.
 Automation tracks only include automation information for a specific track.
 These will likely be the least-used tracks in this class since automation can be applied directly onto an Audio or Instrument track.
 Folder tracks are used for grouping together multiple other tracks.
 For example, in a larger mix, you could group together all of the microphones used on the drumset into a larger folder, or create a folder for the various vocal tracks.
-Effects and automations applied to the folder tracks are applied to everything within the folder.
+Effects and automation applied to the folder tracks are applied to everything within the folder.
 When making a track, you can give the tracks a name, choose a preset for the track, adjust the track color, and how many copies of the track that you wish to make.

 ## The Grid